minyez/minyez.github.io/README.md

 # build assest, from tools/init
 # maybe necessary after sync to a new commit
 npm i && npm run build
+# or use Makefile: make npm

 # build gem necessary for Jekyll and the theme
 bundle config set --local path "$HOME/.gem" bundle
+# or use Makefile: make gem

 # deploy local
 bundle exec jekyll serve --livereload
+# or use Makefile: make
 ```

 Note